Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 For any closed subinterval $J'$ of $I$ and any $x' \in X$, we may apply Lemma~\ref{L:move to boundary1} again to to produce $B' \in \ZZ_p^n$ such that $B'$ is an exponent for both $\calE_{x_0}$ and $\calE_{x'}$ on $J$.
 By Lemma~\ref{L:bridge}, $A$ is an exponent for $\calE_{x'}$. \end{proof}

 \begin{lemma} Conjecture~\ref{conj:finite Shilov boundary exponent} holds in all cases where $X$ is a finite \'etale cover of a closed annulus over $K$ and $\calE$ admits a basis. \end{lemma} \begin{proof} Let $S$ be the skeleton of $X$.
-In case $X = A_K[J]$ for some $J$, then the constant coefficient map defines a bounded $K$-linear functional on $\calO(X)$ which is submetric with respect to every $x \in S$; in the general case, we obtain such a functional by first taking the trace down to an annulus.
+In case $X = A_K[J]$ for some $J$, then the constant coefficient map defines a bounded $K$-linear functional on $\calO(X)$ which is submetric with respect to every $x \in S$; in the general case, we obtain such a functional by first taking the trace down to an annulus and then multiplying by a suitably small scalar.
 We may thus apply Lemma~\ref{L:projection to uniform} to deduce that for every closed subinterval $J$ of $I$, there exists $B \in \ZZ_p^n$ such that for all $x \in X$, $B$ is an exponent for $\calE_x$ on $I$.

 Now set notation as in the hypotheses of Conjecture~\ref{conj:finite Shilov boundary exponent}.
 Then there exists a unique point $x_0 \in S$ which dominates $x$, and Corollary~\ref{C:move to boundary1} implies that $A$ is an exponent for $\calE_{x_0}$.
 By Lemma~\ref{L:bridge}, $A$ is an exponent for $\calE_{y}$ for each $y \in S$.
 By Corollary~\ref{C:move to boundary1} once more, $A$ is an exponent for $\calE_y$ for each $y \in X$. \end{proof}